athomik79/04-Quiz-App/README.md

-# 04-Quiz-App
+# Quiz-App
-Week 4 homework, Quiz App
+A Quiz App built with html, css and js

 ## Home page allows user to start quiz or see high scores